Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 Let’s get this out of the way first: despite how advanced Candy Dialogue Engine is, it remains incredibly simple to use.

 Installation?
-Drop it in your project folder → Add two autoloads and one input method → Done.
+Drop it in your project folder → Add two autoloads and a few input methods → Done.
 It’s now ready to use with default presets.

 Dialogue writing?
 Click to add lines → Input relevant data.
 Minimal typing, convenient data lists, no special formatting, and much more for a fast workflow.